mnsvz/mnsvz.github.io/_posts/2016-03-09-swiggy-consumer-app.markdown

 Through intial testing we figured out that users just wanted to decide on the food first and then worry about authentication.
 The product and tech team at Swiggy got on a sprint and re-worked user accounts internally, this enabled us to release a single log-in method (via OTP) for all users across iOS, Android and Web.
 We also took a decision to load the app with restaurant listing by default and prompted users to login when they had made their choice on food/restaurant and were ready to place the order.
 This further lead to decrease in the numbers of abandoned carts and made it easier for users to complete orders on web or phone.

 ---
+## Future Track

+Since 2016, Swiggy has championed customer experience and scaled their food delivery business across major cities in India.
+With a focus on delighting their customers, they remain the leading startup/product in the food delivery sector.
+They have continued building on the core value proposition and launched many loved initiatives like cloud kitchens(bowl company, homely) and Swiggy Pop, a food first approach that makes it even easier for the users to get food delivered ASAP.

 ---